JeffreyTangMain/3DS-Dev-Area-Template/README.md

 # 3DS-Dev-Area-Template
 A template work area for modifying and recompiling 3DS CIAs.
 Feel free to delete the .placeholder files after downloading a copy of this repo.
 This template is designed to manipulate 1 romfs at a time.
 This *can* be worked to open up and modify DLC CIAs, but it'll be a bit of a hassle, so modify the existing batch commands to your liking.

 Modify 0_Variables.txt to set paths, output names, and parameters for 3dstool.
-You have to dump your own CIA after getting one before being able to use this template.

 Your *unmodified* dump of the CIA will be put into 1_Clean_CIA_Dump alongside the existing .exe files.
 This should be the dump you want to put your mods onto and it should have a romfs folder, an exefs folder, all the ncch files needed to build the CIA, exefsheader.bin, exheader.bin, ncchheader.bin, and plain.bin.